mendix/docs/content/refguide/sap/sap-odata-connector.md

 ### 2.3 Domain Models

-This reference guide describes two sorts of domain model.
-You will mainly be working with the SAP Service Domain Model, a Mendix domain model which represents the data model of the SAP service.
-This is described first.
-There is also the SAP OData Connector Domain Model which is used by the SAP OData Connector itself.
+This reference guide describes two different domain models.

+1. The SAP Service Domain Model – this is a Mendix domain model which represents the data model of the SAP OData service.
+This is the one which holds the data you are working with and is described first.

+2. The SAP OData Connector Domain Model – this contains entities which are used by the SAP OData Connector itself: for example, to construct the request which needs to be sent to the OData service.
+A description of this domain model is included for completeness in section [2.3.2 SAP OData Connector Domain Model](#ConnectorDM)

 For more information on domain models, see [Domain Model](/refguide/domain-model) in the Mendix Reference Guide.

 #### 2.3.1 SAP Service Domain Model

-Most of the actions of the SAP OData Connector make use of a domain model representing the SAP services data model.
-These models contain non-persistable Mendix entities which represent SAP Entity Types.
-There are three types of entity used for this: OdataObject, ComplexType, and FunctionParameters.
-The entities contain attributes which correspond to the SAP properties plus additional attributes which support the SAP OData Connector.
+Most of the actions of the SAP OData Connector make use of a domain model representing the SAP service data model.
+These models contain non-persistable Mendix entities which represent entities in the OData service which is exposed by an SAP back-end system.
+The entities contain attributes which correspond to the entity properties plus additional attributes which support the SAP OData Connector.

 There are two ways to create a domain model to support your app:

 * Download pre-built data models from the Mendix App Store.
-These are available for frequently used SAP services and can be found in the App Store under Connectors > SAP.
+These are available for frequently used SAP OData services and can be found in the App Store under Connectors > SAP.
 For more details, see [SAP Data Models](sap-data-models).
 * Create a data model by inspecting the service metadata.
 The response from the service can be used in the [SAP OData Model Creator](https://sapodatamodelcreator.mendixcloud.com/) to generate a domain model which can be imported into your app.
 Instructions for doing this are in [How to Use the SAP OData Model Creator](/howto/sap/use-sap-odata-model-creator).

 {{% alert type="info" %}}
 In addition to the domain model, the OData Model Creator will also create two other items:

-* A constant with the name of the service which has the value of the Service Root URL for the SAP service you are using
+* A constant with the name of the service which has the value of the Service Root URL for the SAP OData service you are using
 * An enumeration (**EntitySetNames**) containing a list of all the entities in the entity model
 {{% /alert %}}

 ![](attachments/sap-odata-connector/serviceroot.png)

-The examples used in this guide are based on the **SAP My Tasks for Field Sales Representative (CRM)** data model.
-This can be obtained in the following ways:
+The examples used in this guide are based on the **SAP My Tasks for Field Sales Representative (CRM)** data model, created from an OData service exposed by the back-end system of www.sapfioritrial.com.

+This data model can be obtained in the following ways:

 * You can download it from the App Store [here](https://appstore.home.mendix.com/link/app/89942/).
 If you download it within the Desktop Modeler, it will be saved in Project Explorer under **Project {name}** > **App Store modules** > **CRM_TASK**.
 * You can create it using the OData metadata XML for Customer Relationship Management Tasks, which can be found at [https://www.sapfioritrial.com/sap/opu/odata/sap/CRM_TASK/$metadata](https://www.sapfioritrial.com/sap/opu/odata/sap/CRM_TASK/$metadata).
 Save this file and then, using the instructions in [How to Use SAP OData Model Creator](/howto/sap/use-sap-odata-model-creator), import it into your app.